CyberHeroRS/writeups/TFC/lumapci/README.md

 ![luma_mmio_write](luma_mmio_write.png)

-Similarly to read we can map our object to `struct LumaState*`
+Similarly, to read we can map our object to `struct LumaState*`.

-And again we se some special addr cases that are not present in edu implementation: `0x50-0xcf`, `0xd8-0x117`, `0x120` and `0x138`.
+And again we see some special addr cases that are not present in edu implementation: `0x50-0xcf`, `0xd8-0x117`, `0x120` and `0x138`.

 ## VM

 Another interesting function here is `vm_execute` that is called on `LumaState` object.
-Similar to many `vm` challenges there is big switch case with handlers for executing vm instructions
+Similar to many `vm` challenges there is a big switch case with handlers for executing vm instructions.

 ![VM](vm.png)

-After some analysis we can see that instruction is encoded in short int (2 bytes) with 4 nibbles in order `opcode`, `register1`, `register2`, `constant`
+After some analysis we can see that each instruction is encoded in short int (2 bytes) with 4 nibbles in order: `opcode`, `register1`, `register2`, `constant`.

 ```rust
 pub fn instr(opcode: u8, reg1: u8, reg2: u8, cnst: u8) -> u16 {